lazyadventurerpublishing/prismatica/_posts/2018-08-16-The Middle.md

 date: 2018-08-16
 ---

 No matter how early you arrive at an airport, your time spent there always seems spent in a haze where everything is a blur.
 You'll walk, or jog alongside people you'll never see again.
 You'll sit beside and talk amongst others, never exchanging names because it is the land of the temporary.
 There's a feeling you might get, a sort of disorientation, when within the confines of an airport.
-It's called a liminal space, where reality just feels off.
+It's called a liminal space, where reality just feels *off*.
 There are others like it.
 Hotels late at night, parking garages, or rest stops along a highway with no sign of civilization in either direction.
 Liminal space is the space in between; it's in the middle of "here" and "there", betwixt point A and point B.

 So there I stood, by the desk for my flight's gate in a sparse airport in the late evening, feeling a little out of breath from sprinting in fear that my plane would take off without me, only to discover it'd been delayed another forty-five minutes.
 Gathering myself, I slunk to one of the nearest seats, sat down and pulled out my phone, trying to ignore that overwhelming sense of off-ness.